brianhaferkamp/image/README.md

 # Image
 ## A photography magazine

-Image is a photography magazine that seeks to showcase photographers who are doing meaningful work--meaniningful in both scope and content.
+Image is a photography magazine that seeks to showcase photographers who are doing substantive work--substantive in both scope and content.